HOW TO WRITE A KILLER PHOTOGRAPHY BRIEF / PROPOSAL FOR A PHOTO SHOOT

 Photographers might quote higher if the date is too close to the shooting date as their pipeline of work might be busy with other paid assignments.

 7. Instruct how the photos need to be delivered – channel/format

 Would you like the photos delivered online platforms such as Dropbox, Yousendit?
 If so, please add in the brief the correct email address you want to be notifed when photos are ready to be download.
 If you prefer giving an external hard drive to our photographer, thats fine, just add in the brief the date you will be dropping it off.
 Photographers might like the later as it might be a faster process depending on how quick is their internet connection.

 8. Confirm the amount of final photos needed.

-Add in the brief the amount of final best photos you need. photographers do not give you all the photos taken as some might be test photos and others might not be as good. it is imperative that you agree on the final amount of “best” photos to be delivered by one of our photographers.
+Agree on the amount of photos you to be delivered.
+Some photographers might not give you all the photos taken as some might be test photos and others might not be as good.
+It is imperative that you agree on the final amount of “best” photos to be delivered.

-Tip: Remember people do not have time to see a set of a 100 or 200 photos.
-You might want to be better fully promote the best 25 rather than publishing a set of 100 photos.
-Some photographers work with clients who are happy to get just 10/20 photos and then select a couple to be promoted.
-Obviously there are cases where you might want more than 20 photos; a good example is a wedding where you would like – lets say – the best 100 photos.
+Tip: Remember customers do not have time to see a set of a 50 photos.
+You might want to be better fully promote the best 10 rather than publishing a set of 50 photos.
+Some photographers work with clients who are happy to get just 5-10 photos and then select a couple to be promoted.
+Obviously there are cases where you might want more than 10 photos; a good example is a wedding where you would like – lets say – the best 100 photos.
 Possibly no more than that before the photographer might be seen as an annoyance for your guests.